-The CONTRACTOR shall establish and maintain a Grievance System for Medicaid Managed Care Members and a separate Provider Dispute System.
+The CONTRACTOR shall establish and maintain a Grievance System and an appeal process for Adverse Benefit Determinations for Medicaid Managed Care Members and a separate Provider Dispute System.

-The Grievance System must comply with S.C.
-Code Ann. § 38-33-110, 42 CFR § 438 Subpart F, and 42 CFR § 431 Subpart E. The Provider Dispute System must address Providers who are not satisfied with the CONTRACTOR's Policies and Procedures, or a decision made by the CONTRACTOR.
+The Grievance and Appeal System must comply with S.C.
+Code Ann. § 38-33-110, 42 CFR 438 Subpart F, and 42 CFR § 431 Subpart E. The Provider Dispute System must address Providers who are not satisfied with the CONTRACTOR's Policies and Procedures or a decision made by the CONTRACTOR.

-The CONTRACTOR's Grievance System Procedures and Provider Dispute System, and any changes thereto, must include, at a minimum, the requirements set forth herein.
-The CONTRACTOR shall refer all Medicaid Managed Care Members who are dissatisfied in any respect with the CONTRACTOR or its Subcontractor to the CONTRACTOR's designee authorized to review and respond to Grievances and Appeals.
+The CONTRACTOR's Grievance and Appeal System Procedures and Provider Dispute System, and any changes thereto, must include, at a minimum, the requirements set forth herein.
+The CONTRACTOR shall refer all Members who are dissatisfied in any respect with the CONTRACTOR or its Subcontractor to the CONTRACTOR's designee authorized to review and respond to Grievances and Appeals.

-9.1 Member Grievance and Appeal System:
+9.1 Member Grievance and Appeal System

-The CONTRACTOR must have a Grievance System in place for a Medicaid Managed Care Member that includes a Grievance process, an Appeal process, and access to the State's fair hearing system for Appeals once the CONTRACTOR's Appeal process has been exhausted.
+The CONTRACTOR must have a Grievance System in place for a Member that includes a Grievance process, an Appeal process that extends to the State's Fair Hearing system once the CONTRACTOR's Appeal process has been exhausted.